On the lighter side of things, we ask Mike Martin, CEO, CAI, what makes him tick.

 Encouraging people to stretch, to reach and to aim high for their goals is deeply connected to my own personal brand belief.

 What do you think has emerged as the technology trend of 2022 and why?

 There’s no doubt that technological connection is more in demand than ever, fueled by global cloud adoption and a rise in data consumption.
 Data centers are shouldering the burden of this growing demand.

 The world needs more data management systems ranging from simple meeting solutions to complex computational solutions with cloud servers and CAI has a special responsibility to protect the world’s information.

 However, don’t forget the impact of humans, as history will tell us that human error can bring a system to its knees.
-In this regard, it’s critical that the industry embraces operational readiness and operational excellence to enable the successful delivery and operation of the forecasted data centre growth projections for the next five years.
+In this regard, it’s critical that the industry embraces operational readiness and operational excellence to enable the successful delivery and operation of the forecasted data center growth projections for the next five years.

 What do you currently identify as the major areas of investment in your industry?

 CAI is committed to helping people and improving the human experience.
 At the heart of this is our focus on the life sciences, particularly the pharmaceutical industry.
-Bringing vaccines and other therapeutics to the world as well as cell and gene therapies that will revolutionise hard-to-treat diseases and deliver individualised pharmaceutical treatments is the mission of our clients – and we serve them relentlessly.
+Bringing vaccines and other therapeutics to the world as well as cell and gene therapies that will revolutionize hard-to-treat diseases and deliver individualized pharmaceutical treatments is the mission of our clients – and we serve them relentlessly.
 Improving the human experience is at the core of our playbook.